top of page

 Well I am sure Canada, has areas even more Irish and even more Scottish, the areas where early emigrants arrived, I am not sure about New Zealand and Australia, as their immigration was in a different manner, to the ship loads of whole actual communities landing on the harbour.
 Though each has very high percentages of Scottish and Irish heritage in some places.

-More on Aus and NZ and Canada below.
+More on Aus, NZ & Canada below.

 The more amazing one is what was once part of the Welsh kingdom of Ergyng, a area of West and South Herefordshire called Archenfield today.
 Which was taken under some Saxon overlordship in the Dark Ages.
 It was regarded by many as part of Wales well into the Middle Ages, even under semi English and semi Welsh control.
 It was a kind of debatable land, but many areas round here were.
 Even after it was defined as part of Herefordshire, it still in the mid 18th Century had mostly Welsh speaking communities and even in the 19th, the language survived.
 It seems the language finally died out there in the early 20th century.